Meconer/ZollerDisplayAnalyzer/README.md

 ![image](https://cloud.githubusercontent.com/assets/7084694/15448910/30b3f456-1f6f-11e6-97af-af4bc73ea8ae.png)

 * Now the image is cropped so the black area around the digits is removed.
 This is an important part of the process.
-We have to consider the space between the digits.
+I have to consider the space between the digits.
 We need to save a little part to the left and right that is equal to half the space width.
 If we don't do this and divide the remaining image in nine parts (one for each digit) We won't get the digits in the middle of each